TaaraLabs/TaaraESP-SHT21-MQTT/README.md

 * LED stays on longer than 5 seconds - problem with WiFi connection or the module is in config mode.
 WiFi is not configured properly or not in range.
 * LED blinks once at a time - could not connect to server.
 Server is not configured or not accessible.
-* LED blinks twice at a time - problem with the request.
-Server did not answer with "ok".
-Wrong apikey, error in data format or server/app is broken.
+* LED blinks twice at a time - problem with publishing.
 * LED keeps blinking - unknown error.
 After blinking for five minutes the board restarts.